 Follow Warren Buffet’s words of wisdom

-Its fall again and like clockwork, buyers are wondering what is wrong with any house that isn’t selling immediately!
-It’s incredible how this happens every year especially after buyers spend the first seven months of the year wishing homes would stay on the market longer than a couple of days and then as soon as they do and buyers find the home they like, many will ask “what is wrong with it?”
+It’s Fall again, and like clockwork, buyers are wondering what is wrong with homes that aren’t selling immediately!
+It’s incredible how this happens every year, especially after buyers spend the first seven months of the year wishing homes would stay on the market longer than a couple of days, and then as soon as they do and buyers find the home they like, many will ask “what is wrong with it?”
 It’s literally the perfect home for them but they still wonder why nobody else “wants it.”
-Always incredible how human beings only want what others want.
+It is always incredible how human beings only want what others want.

 The absolute truth is NOTHING is wrong with THAT House.
-It has nothing to do with THAT HOUSE!
+The fact that a property has lingered on the market a little longer than earlier in the year has nothing to do with the house itself!
 It has everything to do with all the other houses that have been listed.
 Real Estate markets are very simple; they are all about supply and demand!
-The more supply there is the more choices buyers have and the more time they take.
+The more supply there is the more choices buyers have and the more time they take to make offers.

-As we explain every year fall is truly the best time of year to buy a home because the inventory of homes for sale peaks in late September into early October.
-This year it’s even better because the market has adjusted now that inventory is actually higher than it was a year ago.
-Anthony Lamacchia explained this in depth in his lengthy opinion editorial in early September.
+As we explain every year, fall is truly the best time of year to buy a home because the inventory of homes for sale peaks in late September into early October.
+This year it’s even better- the best, in fact, since 2014!

 When do prices peak?